sastutorials/sastutorials.github.io/tutorials/troubleshooting.md

 <a name="sect2"></a>

-# 2. General SAS syntax rules

-Before exploring how to troubleshoot and where to find help with SAS programming, I am going to quickly tell you about some general rules that you must apply in order to **avoid running into simple errors**.
+# 2. Common mistakes and how to avoid them

+Most common mistakes happen because **SAS programmers do not follow SAS syntax rules**.
+We are going to see the most important and common syntax rules in SAS, and we are also going to explore what happens when we do not follow them...

-At the moment, don't worry about the logic behind the code and syntax, as you will learn about them in the next tutorials.
-What matters now is the naming of your dataset and comparing when it works and when it does not.
+At the moment, don't worry about the logic behind the code and syntax, as you will learn about it in the next tutorials.

+What matters now is that you start remembering these rules, so that you can apply them in your everyday programming to avoid unnecessary debugging.

-#### 1.1 Every line of code in SAS **MUST** end with a **semi-colon** (;)
+#### 1.1 Every line of code in SAS **MUST** end with a **semi-colon (;)**

 If you run the following program, by either pressing on the *running figure* button or by clicking on **F3** key in your keyboard, you will see an error popping up.